soffan20/sirix/README.md

 Yes, but it was a bit hard to know how to run the tests.
 Windows had some issues running the tests.
-Building and running the project and tests were not documented and took a while to figure out
+Building and running the project and tests were not documented and took a while to figure out [WIP] Start work on a memory mapped file storage backend
 ## UML class diagram and its description

 [UML diagram before changes](https://drive.google.com/open?id=1aRD_uANkDXxkefOC7EtGK1fH02ZmWJDf)